-In the NBA, the game is 48 minutes long, with four quarters of 12 minutes each.
-After the first two quarters, there is halftime.
+An NBA game is 48 minutes long, with four quarters of 12 minutes each.
+After the first two quarters, there is a halftime break.

 The five main elements for the game of basketball are:

-The defensive team cannot make too much contact with the offensive player, or they are called for a foul.
+Defensive players cannot make too much contact with the offensive player, or they are called for a foul.